Why is it you can sense when someone’s staring at you?

 Say you're engrossed in a task, scrolling through your phone or reading a book.
 Suddenly that creepy, prickly feeling grabs hold of you.
 Someone's staring.
 You turn to find out who it is.
 Be they friend or foe, the feeling itself seems like an eerie sort of 6th sense.
 It's also a necessary part of being human, an adaptation that kept our ancestors alive.
 So how is it that we can even do this?
 It's actually an important feature of our sight, our brain, and certain social aspects of our species.

-The biological phenomenon is known as "gaze detection" or “gaze perception.”
-Neurological studies have found that the brain cells which initiate this response are very precise.
+The biological phenomenon is known as "gaze detection" or “gaze perception."
+Neurological studies have found that the brain cells that initiate this response are very precise.
 If someone turns their gaze off of you by turning just a few degrees to their left or right, that eerie feeling quickly fades.
 Scientists suggest that a complex neural network is behind gaze detection.

 So far, the neural network responsible in humans remain unidentified.
 A study with macaque monkeys however, discovered the neurological circuits responsible for their gaze detection, even getting down to the specific cells involved.